 Prescriptions can be posted, faxed or emailed to us (see terms below).
 Please note that payment is taken at the time of order, but we have to wait until the prescription is received before we can dispatch it to you.

-There are 3 EASY STEPS to buying your pets prescriptions online (please see notes below if ordered from the EU).
+There are 3 EASY STEPS to buying your pets prescriptions online (please see notes below if you are in the EU).

 1. A vet will provide you with one of their prescriptions although if you prefer you can print one and take it to your vet to fill in.
 Click here to print our Veterinary Prescription Your vet will need to fill in the details, date it, sign it and stamp it.